scipy/scipy/doc/source/toolchain.rst

 ================  =======================================================================

-The use of MS Visual Studio 9.0 (which doesn't have support C99) to build Python2.7 has meant that C code in SciPy has had to conform to the earlier C90 standard for the language and standard library.
+The use of MS Visual Studio 9.0 (which doesn't have support C99) to build Python 2.7 has meant that C code in SciPy has had to conform to the earlier C90 standard for the language and standard library.
 With the dropping of Python 2.7 for SciPy 1.3.x, the C90 restriction is no longer imposed by compilers.
 For GCC version < 5, an explicit ``-std=c99``